 The purpose of the study was to determine if the employees were able to adopt and maintain healthy behaviors for at least 24 months.
 This is a tall order given the pressures that we all experience to be unhealthy.

-At this worksite, not only did most employees not get worse, but they generally improved health behaviors across the two year period.
+At this worksite, not only did most employees not get worse, but they generally improved health behaviors across the two year implementation period of the employee health and wellness program.
 The longer they participated the better their health behaviors became.
 Here are a few of the results:

-Since all of these employees participated in healthy eating and exercise challenges, is to be expected that there was some impact on their behaviors.
+Since all of these employees participated in healthy eating and exercise challenges as part of the workplace wellness program, is to be expected that there was some impact on their behaviors.

 Employees also showed long-term improvements in stress, depression, and life satisfaction.
 Very few of the employees smoked (just 4%).
 At baseline there were 77 tobacco users and after two years the number of tobacco users dropped to 66 people.
 That is a 13% decline in tobacco users.